 It is important that all staff, elected members and volunteers are aware that the first person that has concerns or encounters a case of alleged or suspected abuse is not responsible for deciding whether or not abuse has occurred.
 It is not the place of any Officer of the Council to investigate allegations.
-However, staff, elected members and volunteers do have a duty of care to the child or young person which means they must report any suspicions they may have.
+However, staff, elected members and volunteers do have a duty of care to the child, young person or vulnerable adult which means they must report any suspicions they may have.

-6.3 It is the duty of any member, or council employee or volunteer to report any concerns about a child being subject to abuse, receive a disclosure or are aware of Members, or colleagues behaving in an inappropriate manor.
-All reports should be treated as confidential and with respect to the person raising concern regardless of the outcome.

-6.4 In general there are 3 situations that staff, elected members and volunteers may need to respond to a concern or case of alleged or suspected abuse:

-- 1. Responding to a child or young person disclosing abuse, i.e. they make an allegation of abuse - 2.
+- 6.3 It is the duty of any member, or council employee or volunteer to report any concerns about a child, young person or vulnerable adult being subject to abuse, receive a disclosure or are aware of Members, or colleagues behaving in an inappropriate manor.
+All reports should be treated as confidential and with respect to the person raising concern regardless of the outcome. - 6.4 In general there are 3 situations that staff, elected members and volunteers may need to respond to a concern or case of alleged or suspected abuse: - 1.
+Responding to a child, young person or vulnerable adult disclosing abuse, i.e. they make an allegation of abuse - 2.
 Responding to allegations or concerns about a member of staff, elected member or volunteer from your own observation or due to complaint. - 3.
-Responding to allegations or concerns about any other person, i.e. parent, carer, other service user.

-6.5 In the case of an emergency where a child in in danger phone 999 immediately.

-6.6 Record in writing all the details that you are aware of and what was said using the child or young person's own words, immediately.
-In your record you should include the following:

-- A) The date and time - B) The child or young person's name, address and date of birth - C) The nature of the allegation - D) Your observations a description of the child or young person's behaviour, physical and emotional state and any visible injuries. - E) Exactly what the child or young person said and what you said.
-Record the child or young person's account of what has happened as closely as possible. - F) Sign and date what you have recorded.

-6.7 Do not ask questions, other than the child or young person's name, address and date of birth.
-Reassure the child or young person that they have done the right thing in telling you.
+Responding to allegations or concerns about any other person, i.e. parent, carer, other service user. - 6.5 In the case of an emergency where a child, young person or vulnerable adult is in danger phone 999 immediately. - 6.6 Record in writing all the details that you are aware of and what was said using the child, young person or vulnerable adult's own words, immediately.
+In your record you should include the following: - A) The date and time - B) The child, young person or vulnerable adult's name and address - C) The nature of the allegation - D) Your observations a description of the child, young person or vulnerable adult's behaviour, physical and emotional state and any visible injuries. - E) Exactly what the child, young person or vulnerable adult said and what you said.
+Record the child, young person or vulnerable adult's account of what has happened as closely as possible. - F) Sign and date what you have recorded. - 6.7 Do not ask questions, other than the child, young person or vulnerable adult's name and address.
+Reassure the child, young person or vulnerable adult that they have done the right thing in telling you.